HypeCheck

 2 of 6 claims supported by evidence.

-Both are branded with published clinical trials behind them
+Both are branded forms with published human trials

 "Caffeine and stimulant free" Supported